avaines/avaines.github.io/content/posts/2023-02-20-a-janky-python-alternative-to-timeular-using-an-aqara-cube-from-aliexpress.md

 date: 2023-02-20T21:00:00.000Z
 ---

-# A janky Timeular alternative using an Aqara cube and an Office365 calendar

 This little project stemmed from me seeing what looked like a fun idea but being a tight-arsed Yorkshireman.
 I'm not paying [£70 for a bit of plastic and £10 a month to use it](https://timeular.com), but I would find some of the features useful, namely, a way of tracking which project I'm currently working on. and for it to be historically referable.

 Ideally I would like it to magically fill in my timesheets for various clients automatically, but, I'm also a realist and know the limit of my abilities, I'll settle for an Outlook calendar being populated for me.